muthuayyanar/cmpe272-property-listing-app/README.md

   `` http://localhost:5000 ``

-  6.Use the login option and use Google credential to enter the property listings
+  6.Use the login option and use Google credential to enter the property listings.
+Alternatively a user ID/password can be created using the signup option to get authenticated using the local authentication infra provided by Auth0.